PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:10:32
+Last updated: 2024-04-02 18:11:05
-Random Quote: Wisdom comes alone through suffering. - Aeschylus
+Random Quote: The truth you believe and cling to makes you unavailable to hear anything new. - Pema Chödrön